 asndsa

-Positive Location: Machine a groove 1/16” or 1/8” under the shaft diameter to width of an SP collar.
+Positive Location: Machine a groove 1/16” or 1/8” under the shaft diameter to the width of an SP collar.
 Great for impact loads!

 Is the black oxide finish a good enough rust preventative?